zegkljan/pymdptestbed/DESCRIPTION.rst

 Everything related to your solver needs to be contained in a single python file.
 You can import whatever you need to import (libraries, other parts of the testbed...) but your code must be self-contained in that one file.
+Don't be afraid of that - a working, correct solution can fit 50 lines including imports (though it is not very computationally effective).

 Brief Description of the Testbed Framework
 ==========================================